-To address the OOD problem, RemOve And Retrain (ROAR)~\citep{hooker2019benchmark}, proposed retraining the model for evaluating the explainer, where the model is trained using explanation-guided data augmentations.
-However, retraining the model based on the explainer output leads to information leakage and convergence issues~\citep{rong2022consistent}.
+To address the OOD problem, RemOve And Retrain (ROAR)~\citep{hooker2019benchmark}, proposed retraining the model for evaluating the explainer, where the model is trained using explanation-guided removal.
+However, retraining the model based on the explainer output leads to an information leakage issue~\citep{rong2022consistent}.
 An additional issue, which has been overlooked in prior works, is that the removal strategy is highly dependent on explanation size ( or sparsity).
-That is, the size of the explanation part (or non-explanation part) that is removed affects the evaluation output.
+That is, the size of the explanation part that is removed affects the evaluation output.
 In the absence of ground-truth explanations, it is not clear what fraction of the input elements should be removed as part of the explanation, which leads to inconsistent evaluations.

-To address the aforementioned challenges, we introduce Fine-tuned Fidelity ({\ffid}), a novel framework to evalute the performance of explainers. {\ffid} leverages i) an explanation-agnostic fine-tuning strategy to prevent information leakage and ii) a controlled random masking operation to overcome the OOD issues observed in the application of prior evaluation metrics.
+To address the aforementioned challenges, we introduce Fine-tuned Fidelity ({\ffid}), a novel framework to evaluate the performance of explainers. {\ffid} leverages i) an explanation-agnostic fine-tuning strategy to prevent information leakage and ii) a controlled random masking operation to overcome the OOD issues observed in the application of prior evaluation metrics.
 The fine-tuning process employs stochastic masking operations, such as randomly dropping pixels in images, tokens in language, or time steps in time series data, to generate augmented training samples.
 This augmented data is then used to fine-tune a surrogate model.
 Unlike previous approaches such as ROAR~\citep{hooker2019benchmark}, our strategy effectively mitigates the risk of information leakage and label bias by using explanation-agnostic stochastic masks, while also offering improved efficiency as it eliminates the need to retrain the model for each individual explainer.
 During the evaluation phase, {\ffid} implements a removal strategy that generates stochastic masks conditioned on the explainer output, designed to be in-distribution with respect to the masks used in the fine-tuning step, which mitigates the OOD issues observed in the application of prior evaluation metrics.